zalando/friboo/README.md

 ```

 The first argument of your function will always be a flattened map (parameter name -> parameter value) without `in`
 categorisation.
-This does violate the swagger spec which calls parameter names only unique in combination with your
+This does violate the Swagger spec, which calls parameter names only unique in combination with your
 `in` type.
-You have to take care during modelling your API.
+Nevertheless, be cautious when modelling your API.

-The HTTP component has some dependencies to other components (audit-log, metrics).
-It is recommended to use the
+The HTTP component is dependent upon a few other components (audit-log, metrics), so we recommend that you use the
-convenience function, to create an http system:
+convenience function to create an HTTP system:

 ```clojure
 (ns my-app.core